-The programme is composed of three pathways.
+The program is composed of three pathways.
 The International Relations pathway provides a deep understanding of key issues in the contemporary international system.
 The second pathway, Terrorism and Security, focuses on the key domestic and international security threats facing states in the 21st century.
 Finally, the innovative International Intervention pathway enables you to understand and evaluate contemporary debates in the study of international intervention.
 This pathway also includes a placement option, allowing you to spend time working in the field of international politics.

-The programme provides you with the skills necessary to design and complete a dissertation or placement project on a specialist topic, including formulating research questions, conducting a literature review, selecting appropriate methods of data collection, engaging with data analysis to provide answers to the research questions, and presenting research according to scholarly conventions.
+The program provides you with the skills necessary to design and complete a dissertation or placement project on a specialist topic, including formulating research questions, conducting a literature review, selecting appropriate methods of data collection, engaging with data analysis to provide answers to the research questions, and presenting research according to scholarly conventions.

 After the Cold War, after bipolarity, with the United Nations in its sixth decade, where is the world to look for order?

 Is there any prospect of justice in relations between states?

 Do states remain the dominant actors in the international system with its current profusion of transnational corporations, international organizations, and regional blocs?